kingsgeocomp/gds_env/README.md

 > `docker pull jreades/gsa:1.0`

-#### Building
+#### Building (Alternative to Installing)

-If, instead, you want to build from source, the Docker image can be built by running:
+Docker is designed to make it easy to install the Geocomputation environment in it's entirety using just one command; however, if you want to build from source for some reason then the Docker image can be built by running:

 > `docker build --rm -t jreades/gsa:1.0 .`